- Home

 As well as slowing the spread of cancer, palliative treatment can relieve any pain and help manage other symptoms.
 Treatment may include radiation therapy, chemotherapy, targeted therapy or other medicines such as hormone therapy.

-Palliative treatment is one aspect of palliative care, in which a team of health professionals aim to meet your physical, emotional, practical, cultural, social and spiritual needs.
+Palliative treatment is one aspect of palliative care, in which a team of health professionals aims to meet your physical, emotional, practical, cultural, social and spiritual needs.
 The team also provides support to families and carers.

 For more on this, see Palliative care and Living with advanced cancer.